johnwight/Configure-AEM-with-Launch-and-Analytics/README.md

-Go to AEM Instance->Tools→Cloud Services→Adobe Launch Configurations.
+1. In your AEM Instance, click **Tools > Cloud Services >Adobe Launch Configurations**.

-Create a new configuration under we-retail website.
-Select the IMS Config, company and property as shown below.
+1. Create a new configuration under the **We.Retail** website.
+Select the **Associated Adobe IMS Configuration**, **Company** and **Property** as shown below.

-Go to AEM instance->Sites.
+1. In your AEM instance, click **Sites**, then select **Card View** from upper right corner and click the info properties icon.

-Select "Card View" from upper right corner and click on (info) properties icon.
+1. On the **Advanced** tab, select **Cloud Configuration**.

-Go to Advanced tab and select Cloud Configuration under Configuration.
+1. Select the **We.retail** path and save & close the configuration.

-Select the we-retail path and save & close the configuration.
+1. Open the We-Retail website.
+Right click and select **Inspect > Sources**.
+You will see that the Launch scripts are firing and events are flowing in the designated report suite.

-Open the We-Retail website→Right click->Inspect→Click on Sources.
-You will see that the Launch scripts is getting fired and events are flowing in the designated report suite.
+## <a name="64">Configure with AEM 6.3</a>

-Option 2: Launch with AEM 6.3
+AEM 6.3 does not have the official connector for Launch.
+However, to connect your AEM 6.3 instance with Launch, you can follow work around presented below.

-AEM 6.3 doesn't have the official connector for Launch.
-To connect your AEM 6.3 instance with Launch you can follow the below work around:
+To configure Launch with AEM 6.3:

 Go to your DTM account. (dtm.adobe.com)